Parents Health Guide

 RASH: rash that is open and draining or a rash with a fever

-STREP THROAT, IMPETIGO, PINK EYE: return after 24 hours of treatment with antibiotic
+STREP THROAT, IMPETIGO: return after 24 hours of treatment with antibiotic

 SCABIES, RINGWORM: must be treated before returning to school

 CHICKEN POX: child may return to school 5-7 days after onset of rash, with all sores dry and scabbed over

 Please notify your child’s school if your child is absent due to illness or injury.

 If your child has a serious illness or injury that affects school participation, please notify your school principal or school nurse so a plan can be implemented to meet your child’s needs.